Yandex Cloud

 • Using a special FQDN does not guarantee a stable database connection: user sessions may be terminated.

-We recommend changing the host class only when the cluster has no active workload.
+We recommend changing the host class only when your cluster has no active workload.

-Host class affects the amount of RAM that ClickHouse® can use.
+The host class affects the RAM amount ClickHouse® can use.
 For more information, see Memory management.

 The minimum number of cores per ZooKeeper host depends on the total number of cores on ClickHouse® hosts.
 To learn more, see Replication.